x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/voice-mail-unified-messaging/set-up-client-voice-mail-features/configure-outlook-voice-access-number.md

 5. Click **Save**.

-### Use the Shell to configure an Outlook Voice Access number
+### Use Exchange Online PowerShell to configure an Outlook Voice Access number

 This example sets the Outlook Voice Access number to 4255550100 for a UM dial plan named `MyUMDialPlan`.

 ```
 Set-UMDialPlan -identity MyUMDialPlan -AccessTelephoneNumbers 4255550100